-The following hardware proposal combines the protected-base-bound-pairs of a system like MAGNUM or System 250, with the abstract typed objects of CAL TSS.
+The following hardware proposal combines the protected-base-bound-pairs of a system like MAGNUM or System 250 with the abstract typed objects of CAL TSS.
 In particular, it permits a program with proper authority to directly convert a capability for an abstract object into a capability for a base-bound-pair describing the storage area for the representation of the object.
-It combines the basic capability hardware of MAGNUM [F1], the MOT of CAL TSS (similar to an idea in System 250 [C4, E1]), the user type facility of CAL TSS, and a proposal of David Redell and Bruce Lindsay (the lock facility, intended by them for software implementation of such features of CAL TSS as the subprocessdescriptor).
+It combines the basic capability hardware of MAGNUM [F1], the MOT of CAL TSS (similar to an idea in System 250 [C4, E1]), the user type facility of CAL TSS, and a proposal of David capability memory ref data memory ref data manipulation capability manipulation

+Redell and Bruce Lindsay (the lock facility, intended by them for software implementation of such features of CAL TSS as the subprocess-descriptor).